of graduate employers say relevant experience is essential to getting a job with them

 This practical module highlights how to create powerful digital content and copy for a variety of online digital platforms.
 You will learn how to grab attention, drive traffic, stimulate loyalty and enhance brand reputation by using the right words in the right places.
 You will also gain an understanding of how to creatively integrate digital media (including video, audio and graphic media) within a wider content strategy.

-Operational Sales Management
+Sales Management

-Optional Placement module
+Optional Work Placement

-Professional Placement
+Work Placement

 Core Modules

-Managing On-line Communities
+Managing Online Communities

 Building on previous modules that examined the motivations and behaviours of consumers in relation to online community management, this module inspects all aspects of online community engagement, from initially fostering online communities, to building and growing a productive digital community to merging offline and online activity management.
 Crisis management of online communities is also explored.